kzoacn/emp-swap/README.md

 <img src="https://raw.githubusercontent.com/emp-toolkit/emp-readme/master/art/logo-full.jpg" width=300px/>

-## THIS IS A TOY VERSION, DO NOT USE IT IN ANY PRODUCTION ENVIORNMENTS
+## THIS IS A TOY VERSION, DO NOT USE IT IN ANY PRODUCTION ENVIRONMENTS

 ## Intro